Directed Homophily-Aware Graph Neural Network: Methodology

 The gating vector is updated using a Gated Recurrent Unit (GRU)-inspired resettable gating mechanism, which enables selective resetting of its values.
 The reset gate $\mathbf{r}_v^{(l)}$ is computed via an MLP conditioned on the current preliminary gating vector $\mathbf{\hat{g}}_v^{(l)}$ and the previous gating vector $\mathbf{\tilde{g}}_v^{(l-1)}$:

-where $\mathbf{W}_r$, $\mathbf{U}_r$ and $\mathbf{b}_r$ are the two learnable weights and bias term in the MLP, respectively.
+where $\sigma(\cdot)$ stands for the sigmoid function, and $\mathbf{W}_r$, $\mathbf{U}_r$ and $\mathbf{b}_r$ are the learnable weights and the bias term, respectively.
 The values in the gating vector tend to increase when the forward neighborhood messages deviate from the current node embedding.
 These values are constrained within the range $[0,1]$, where higher values correspond to a reduced influence from neighborhood messages at the current layer.
 This selective suppression of information from heterophilic neighbors helps mitigate the over-smoothing issue commonly observed in heterophilic graphs.

-To accommodate fluctuations in neighborhood homophily across different hop distances, the gating vector values are not constrained to follow a strictly increasing or decreasing trend across layers.
+While the gating strategy at the combination step is inspired by Ordered GNN~\citep{song2023ordered}, the original design assumes that the neighborhood homophily ratio strictly decreases with increasing hop distance.
+In contrast, our gating mechanism is designed to accommodate fluctuations in neighborhood homophily across different hops.
+To this end, the gating vector values are not constrained to follow a strictly monotonic trend across layers.
 This behavior is enabled by the resettable gating mechanism, which allows gating values to increase when the homophily ratio we infer from the embedding similarity decreases or when the incoming message is uninformative, and decrease otherwise.
-Such flexibility empowers the model to suppress information aggregation from all nodes in the hops with low homophily ratios, while still enabling the integration of informative signals from more distant nodes when necessary.
+Such flexibility enables the model to gradually attenuate less relevant signals from distant nodes, while still retaining useful long-range information when necessary.
+As a result, DHGNN can dynamically adapt its receptive field depending on the directionality and structure of the graph, leading to more expressive and context-aware node representations.
+We provide an analysis of the monotonicity of gating values in \ref{app:monoanalysis}.

 To prevent premature saturation of gating vectors during message passing and reduce the parameter count in the gating network, we employ a chunking strategy similar to the one in~\citep{song2023ordered}.